 PanelsPanels are programming that is more informative than hands on.
 They can provide you with information about a range of subjects, from anime to video games, to what it’s like to go to Japan and how you can get there too.
 Someone might run a panel on the hero archetypes in the anime Tiger & Bunny or the validity of battle strategies implemented in Attack on Titan.
 Panels cover a wide variety of subjects, both fun and informative.

-Panel Applications for Sangawa 2016 are currently Closed!
+Panel Applications for Sangawa 2019 are now closed.

 Panels are an essential part of the programming for Sangawa.
 They can be run by guests, staff, attendees, and experts.
 Guests may run panels on their recent works or even teach you a thing or two about how to break into the industry.
 Staff may give you some insight on what it is like to help run a convention and how you can volunteer yourself.
 Attendees help out by providing passionate panels and workshops on their favorite anime, manga, genre, hobby, etc. Experts can provide you with a deep dive into the intricacies of their areas of expertise.
 While just about anyone can run a panel or workshop on a wide variety of topics, we ask that the subject matter relate to Japanese Pop Culture or international fandoms that have impacted it.
 If you are unsure that your idea is right for Sangawa, our Programming staff is more than happy to talk it through with you.
 Just send us an email at: email@example.com